Could You Have AFib and Not Know It? | Hackensack Meridian Health

 How to Know if You Have AFib

 AFib may be noticed during a routine office visit.
-“Upon examination, we can hear the irregular heartbeat or see the irregular rhythm on an EKG—an electrocardiogram administered painlessly by wearing a few electrode patches on your body for a short time,” Dr. Leighton-Seiffer says.
-She says some patients discover their AFib through wearable smart devices like the Apple Watch.
-“These smart devices are game changers in a good way.”
+During an examination, doctors can hear the irregular heartbeat or see the irregular rhythm on an EKG—an electrocardiogram administered by wearing a few electrode patches on your body for a short time.
+Some patients also discover their AFib through wearable smart devices like the Apple Watch.

 Why to Get Tested for AFib